tarwn/lessthandot-hugo/blogs/content/posts/2010-04-09-there-is-never-time-for-part-2.md

 ### Step 1: Make a Standard

 The first step is to write it down.
-Creating a &#8216;standard' is going to be difficult, we naturally shy away from writing these things down because writing is powerful and once it's written down we feel committed.
+Creating a 'standard' is going to be difficult, we naturally shy away from writing these things down because writing is powerful and once it's written down we feel committed.
 On the other hand, we want it to get done, so that power that makes us nervous is also going to help strengthen our self-discipline and get it done.

 Keep your standard as simple as possible.
 The more complex your standard is, the harder it will be to actually go out and follow it. if you later find items that need to be added, you can add them, but make do your best to keep it simple and to only add things that are actually practical (both in doing and in result).
 A simple standard is easier to follow and takes less time, letting you build good habits with less effort.